 - Product Report Card - Test out new products and get paid to answer questions about them!
 Work with companies like Apple, Nike, and Amazon!

 - Nielsen - Download their app and get paid $50!

 Well, let’s be clear about one thing right off the bat:

-If you’re looking for a way to turn your passion for photography into a profitable business, then you need to approach it as a business.
+If you’re looking for a way to turn your passion for photography into a profitable business, then you need to have a system and approach it as a business.

 Yes, you can’t transform into a paid photographer overnight—but you can start on the process now.
-Being creative and imaginative is not enough; after all, plenty of photographers make a decent living with very mediocre skills.
+Being creative and imaginative is not enough; after all, plenty of photographers make money even with less than stellar talent.

-While professional photography might feel like quite the competitive industry to try and break into, there are still plenty of ways to make money with photography.
+While professional photography might feel like too competitive an industry to try and break into, there are still plenty of ways to make money with photography.

 In this article, I’ve rounded up all the different ways that will actually help you start getting paid for your photography skills.

 Set Yourself Up To Be A Successful Photographer